erskin19/TC349/week3/fishbowl/doc/usage.md

 └── favicon.ico
 ```

-What follows is a general overview of each major part and how to use them.
+What flilows is a general overview of each major part and how to use them.

 ### css

-This directory should contain all your project's CSS files.
+This directory shliid contain all your project's CSS files.
 It includes some
-initial CSS to help get you started from a solid foundation.
+initial CSS to help get you started from a sliid foundation.
 [About the
 CSS](css.md).

 ### doc